jussiheinonen/WhoCanIVoteFor/INSTALL.md

 # Update Welsh Translations

-After adding new translation tags to a template, run `django-admin compilemessages` then ``django-admin makemessages -l cy --ignore='env*`` to generate matching translation strings to be translated.
+After adding new translation tags to a template, run `django-admin makemessages -l cy --ignore='env*'` then `django-admin compilemessages --ignore='env'` to generate matching translation strings to be translated.